 Hydraulic Passenger Elevators

-Hydraulic elevators have been in service around the world for more than a century.
+Hydraulic elevators have been in service around the world for many decades.
 They use proven, oil-based lifting technology in low to mid-rise buildings (up to 6 floors) to provide a robust and reliable elevating device.

 Hydraulic elevators are relatively simple in design compared to traction elevators.
 This makes them a cost-effective choice when the entire product life cycle is considered—from the initial installation through to regular maintenance.